KlosaNow/klosanow-frontend/README.md

 - ALWAYS use 'PascalCase' for every files and folders names added in the 'components folder'.

-- Name the functions in your files in 'PascalCase'
+- Name the components in your files in 'PascalCase'.
+[Learn more here](https://stackoverflow.com/questions/65508199/function-is-declared-but-its-value-is-never-read-react)

 [More on naming convention here](https://www.upbeatcode.com/react/react-naming-conventions/)

+### Redundant codes

+Always remeber to remove any code you're not making use of.
+This include redundant variables, console.logs, functions, dependencies, imports, etc.

+This will prevent our server log from being piled up with unnecessary warnings.

 # Note